ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

   An Attesting Environment determines that keys are protected as part of Claims collection.
   Appraisal verifies that, for each value in `cryptokeys`, there is a matching Reference Value entry.
 Matching is described in {{sec-cryptokeys-matching}}.

-* `integrity-registers` (index 14): A group of one or more named measurements associated with the environment.
-Described in {{sec-comid-integrity-registers}}.

 ###### Version {#sec-comid-version}